-Meraki MX is #1 ranked solution in top Unified Threat Management (UTM) tools
+Meraki MX is the #2 ranked solution in top Unified Threat Management (UTM) tools

 Meraki MX is most commonly compared to Fortinet FortiGate: Meraki MX vs Fortinet FortiGate

 .
-Meraki MX is popular among the small business segment,
+Meraki MX is popular among the large enterprise segment,

 What is Meraki MX?

 Cisco Meraki MX appliances are next-generation firewalls with all the advanced security services needed for today’s IT security.
 The appliances are ideal for organizations considering a unified threat management (UTM) solution for branch offices, data centers, distributed sites, or campuses.
 Since Meraki MX is 100% cloud-managed, installation and remote management are simple and zero-touch.

 Meraki MX’s hardware and virtual appliances are configurable in Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform, and private cloud support is offered through Cisco NFVIS and Alibaba Cloud.

 Organizations of all sizes and across all industries rely on Meraki MX to deliver secure connectivity to hub locations or multi-cloud environments, as well as application quality of experience (QoE) through advanced analytics with machine learning.